bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/book-of-eclipse.md

 >
 > 2:1 And Alfgram, the Seer, turned from the light as one turns to the balm of night, for the light hides and the dark reveals.
 >
-> 2:3 “Only through the eclipse can the true spirit emerge,-
-> -raw and unadorned, stripped of illusion.”
+> 2:3 “Only through the eclipse can the true spirit emerge, raw and unadorned, stripped of illusion.”
 >
 > 2:5 And the Belmic Goddess whispered until, “In your breaking, I shall know you, and in your agony, I shall be with you.
 Walk through fires of suffering, strip from yourself all comfort, and I shall reveal the shadow that is my face.”
 >